tbethe/rusty-tls-scanner/README.md

 * Cargo (installed by `rustup`) is Rust's package manager.
 Cargo will take care of all the rust dependencies.

 ### How to build and run
-Simply run `cargo build --release` and find the binary in the `/target` directory or run `cargo run --release -- <arguments>`.
+Run `cargo build --release` and find the binary in the `/target` directory or run `cargo run --release -- <arguments>`.

 ## Usage